 When you submit an appeal, please ensure you supply ALL evidence to confirm your statement.
 Unless we have clear evidence that supports your case then your appeal may be rejected.
 We only base our decisions on the facts presented.

-You must either pay or appeal.
-You cannot do both, and if you appeal to POPLA and your appeal is rejected, you will lose the option to pay the reduced amount.
+If you appeal to the IAS and your appeal is rejected, you will lose the option to pay the reduce amount.

-Please note that we have requested the name and address of the registered keeper of the vehicle from the DVLA for the purpose of enforcing this unpaid charge.
+Please note that we obtain the name and address of the registered keeper of the vehicle from the DVLA for the purposes of enforcing this unpaid charge.
 Such information has been provided in accordance with the Road Vehicles (Registration and Licensing) Regulations 2002.

 nForce Parking Management Ltd will process your information for the operation of their parking enforcement scheme.
 Processing may include the use of cameras to record data.
 Your information may be disclosed to, or requested from the DVLA.
 Records are made available to them thus ensuring the DVLA is satisfied that all data is expedited in the manner agreed and to ensure security of storage and access so as to comply with the Data Protection Act 1998.
 Data may be shared with third parties in relation to the issue of a PCN in order to assist with appeals. nForce Parking Management Ltd may also disclose data to a third party on the institution of legal proceedings.
 If you believe your data has been used inappropriately, you should notify us immediately and you can also notify the Information Commissioner and/or the DVLA by writing to the relevant address shown below:

 Wycliffe House, Wycliffe Lane, Wilmslow, Cheshire.
 SK9 5AF